geopolars/geopolars/py-geopolars/docs/source/reference/index.rst

 =============
-API reference
+API Reference
 =============

 This page gives an overview of all public geopolars objects, functions and methods.
-All classes and functions exposed in ``geopolars.*`` namespace are public.
+All classes and functions exposed in ``geopolars.*`` namespace are public, except for ``geopolars.geopolars`` which is private.

 .. toctree::
    :maxdepth: 2